-- The Shakopee Fire Department kicks off the annual Fire Prevention Week with a fire station open house.
+- The Shakopee Fire Department wraps up Fire Prevention Week with a fire station open house.
 Come see what it's like in a fire station, meet the firefighters and learn how to protect your family in the event of a fire.

 - The Scott County Art Crawl, presented by Savage Arts Council, is a self-paced fine art tour and sale that weaves through urban and rural areas in Scott County, including several stops at Shakopee artist studios and businesses.
 More information is available at www.scottcountyartcrawl.org.

 - The Shakopee Chamber of Commerce hosts this family friendly, non-scary Halloween celebration for children ages 10 and under.
 Children will enjoy a trick-or-treat trail, inflatable jumpies, games, beverage and cookie station, face painting and much more.
 Find more information at www.shakopee.org.

 - Dress in costume and join the Parks and Recreation Department for the annual Jack-O-Lantern 5K and Kids Pumpkin Run.
 This Halloween-themed event features a competitive 5K with prizes, as well as a short Kids Pumpkin Run.

 - Test out your costume before the big night of trick-or-treating at this free event, hosted by the Parks and Recreation Department.
 Bring your family and friends to the Shakopee Community Center and Ice Arena for crafts, open gym, bouncy house, family entertainment and ice skating.